Sidemen Bali - Things to Do and Secrest Spots in East Bali

 Relax at Your Hotel in Sidemen Bali

-More and more hotels and private stays are available in Sidemen valley so you’ll have plenty to choose from.
-All of the accommodation options in Sidemen have the best views and most times, the prices are very reasonable.
-The majority of places have beautiful pools and offer spa treatments.
+One of the best things to do in Sidemen, is to enjoy the stunning views and relaxing atmosphere.
+Choose to stay at a place you can enjoy the stunning scenery, preferably with a pool and maybe even with a spa.
 We stayed at the charming Alamdhari Resort and Spa and loved our stay there.
 First of all, the gorgeous views from the room and the pool area are to die for.
 Green rice fields and agricultural landscapes surrounded by mountains and hills, that can get a bit misty in the early morning or afternoon.
 The rooms are very large, each with a private balcony and a gorgeous view.
-Don’t expect a luxury hotel because in Sidemen everything is a bit more rustic and homelier.
+There aren’t many luxury hotels in Sidemen because in Sidemen most of the hotels are a bit more rustic and homelier.
 From the boys who carried our luggage to the receptionist who checked us in and offered us a ride to the weaving plant, everyone was so welcoming and eager to help, it was such a unique experience, we were a little bit bummed when we had to leave.
+For more options, check our “where to stay” section.

 Day Trips from Sidemen - Discover East Bali